 “If you learn from defeat, you haven’t really lost.” – Zig Ziglar

 Repeating the same safe choices leads to a life of boredom and predictability.
-And for most people, it’s only through making mistakes that we learn the most valuable lessons in life.
+And worse, you won't learn anything.
+Making mistakes is how we learn life’s most valuable lessons.